Treatment Options

 Group support (group psychotherapy)

 Groups help to reduce the isolation of sick doctors and allow them to overcome the barriers to becoming a patient and of disclosing their issues.
 Once in a group, doctors find them extremely beneficial and therapeutic.
+There are a range of different groups offered at PH which your assessing clinician can discuss with you.

 Treatment for addiction